 The industry has experienced a boost due to the current crisis, and, if we take into consideration four main market leaders in the US, their combined revenue from April to September 2020 comprised approximately $5.5 billion.
 It means even more than a double increase compared to the same period in 2019.

-Turo: Peer to peer car sharing marketplace updates
+Turo: Peer to peer car sharing marketplace business process transformation

 Turo is the world largest P2P rental service.
 It gathered a large community of over 10 million guests who can choose from over 400, 000 vehicles listed worldwide.
 Turo helps people find the right transport for their next vacation or getaway.